urbanlab/griotte/docs/en/installation.rst

 interface=wlan0
 dhcp-range=192.168.166.10,192.168.166.20,12h

-.. note : YMMV.
+.. note:: YMMV.
 If you use multiple SSID you might want to tweak the ``interface`` setting.

 Reboot !
 ========